litebird/litebird_sim/docs/source/external/hwp_sys.rst

-   computation; if ``built_map_on_the_fly = True``, the map-making can be performed internally (instead of using the litebird_sim binner); ``correct_in_solver`` sets whether non-ideal parameters can be used in the map-making (map-making assuming a non-ideal HWP, generally using different HWP non-ideal parameters thatn the one used in the TOD, representing our estimate of their true value); ``integrate_in_band_solver`` regulates whether band integration is performed in the map-making (to compute the :math:`B^T B` and :math:`B^T d` terms, see below).
+   computation; if ``built_map_on_the_fly = True``, the map-making can be performed internally (instead of using the litebird_sim binner); ``correct_in_solver`` sets whether non-ideal parameters can be used in the map-making (map-making assuming a non-ideal HWP, generally using different HWP non-ideal parameters than the one used in the TOD, representing our estimate of their true value); ``integrate_in_band_solver`` regulates whether band integration is performed in the map-making (to compute the :math:`B^T B` and :math:`B^T d` terms, see below).